LeoLi1223/LeoLi1223.github.io/_pages/about.md

 HI,

 My name is Zhihao Li.
 I am from Shanghai, China and currently a first-year master student at Brown University studying in Computer Science.
 My degree concentration is ML/AI.
-I completed my bachelor's degree in Computer Science @ University of Washington, Seattle.
+I received my bachelor's degree in Computer Science @ <a href="https://www.cs.washington.edu/">University of Washington</a>, Seattle.